 As an employer, you want to avoid violations and fees.
 Payroll software helps you electronically file W-2, W-4, 1099, 1095 and any other payroll forms you’ll need for your business.

-Payroll software gives and your team more payroll management freedom.
+Payroll software gives you and your team more payroll management freedom.
 You can address mistakes quickly without going through someone else.
 You can monitor your information from your phone.
 No middleman or third-party user means fewer people have access to your company’s private information.
-It’s also easy to calculate bonuses and paid time off (PTO) and to automate end-of-year reports.
+It’s also easy to calculate bonuses and PTO and to automate end-of-year reports.

 How to choose the right bookkeeping service

 Before you pay for a bookkeeping or accounting service, inquire about the company’s payment structure.
 Are there annual fees?
 How long does it take to process your company’s data?
-How much experience does the company have in employment law compliance, and how often will someone from the company check in with you?
-With an outsourced service like this, you may not have as much interaction or communication with the company as you’d like, so it’s important to understand what you are getting into before you decide to work with one.
+How much experience does the company have in employment law compliance and how often will someone from the company check in with you?
+With an outsourced service, you may not have as much interaction or communication with the company as you’d like, so it’s important to understand what you are getting into before you decide to work with one.

-A payroll processing company handles a company's payment of wages to its employees by providing payroll and HR operations management.
+A payroll processing company handles your payment of wages to your employees by providing payroll and HR operations management.

 How to choose the best payroll processing processor